Spanish Steps: History

-The piazza di Spagna in an 18th-century etching by Giovanni Battista Piranesi, seen from south.
+The Piazza di Spagna in an 18th-century etching by Giovanni Battista Piranesi, seen from south.
 The street on the left is Via del Babuino, leading to Piazza del Popolo.

 Generations of heated debate over how the steep, 29 m slope to the church on a shoulder of the Pincio should be urbanized preceded the final execution.
 Archival drawings from the 1580s show that Pope Gregory XIII was interested in constructing a stair to the recently completed façade of the French church.

 French diplomat to the Holy See Étienne Gueffier died in 1660, leaving part of his fortune for the construction of the stairs.
-The Roman-educated Cardinal Mazarin took a personal interest in the project and entrusted it to his agent in Rome—whose plan included an equestrian monument of Louis XIV of France—an ambitious intrusion that created a furore in papal Rome.
-Mazarin died in 1661 and the pope in 1667, while Gueffier's will was successfully contested by a nephew who claimed half, so the project lay dormant until Pope Clement XI Albani renewed interest in it in the early 18th century.
+The Roman-educated Cardinal Mazarin took a personal interest in the project and entrusted it to his agent in Rome—whose plan included an equestrian monument of Louis XIV of France — an ambitious intrusion that created a furore in papal Rome.
+Mazarin died in 1661 and the pope in 1667, and so, while Gueffier's will was successfully contested by a nephew who claimed half, the project lay dormant until Pope Clement XI Albani renewed interest in it in the early 18th century.

 A competition held in 1717 was won by Francesco de Sanctis, though Alessandro Specchi was long thought to have produced the winning entry.
 Little is known of the architect, who was favored by the French in the design process.
 His drawing was engraved by Girolamo Rossi in 1726, with a long dedication to Louis XV.